 Paying Sales Staff Wages – Information You Need to Know:

 Longridge Group was a construction company and employed its sales staff on a commission basis, with no hourly rate of pay.
-As a result of a complaint made by an employee, the Fair Work Ombudsman (‘FWO’) launched an investigation which uncovered that the employees were entitled to an hourly rate of pay and other minimum employment conditions required by the Fair Work Act.
+As a result of a complaint made by an employee, the Fair Work Ombudsman (‘FWO’) launched an investigation which uncovered that the sales staff were entitled to be paid wages, in other words, an hourly rate of pay, and other minimum employment conditions required by the Fair Work Act.
 The FWO then undertook prosecution to seek penalties for breach of the Act.